toddllm/klaviyo-reporting-poc/START-HERE.md

 ## Next Steps

-1. All PRs in the [NARROW_SCOPE_POC_PR_PLAN.md](docs/NARROW_SCOPE_POC_PR_PLAN.md) have been completed
+1. All initial PRs (1-6) in the [NARROW_SCOPE_POC_PR_PLAN.md](docs/NARROW_SCOPE_POC_PR_PLAN.md) have been completed
 2. The Narrow Scope POC is now ready for demonstration and evaluation
+3. Implement the additional PRs (7-10) as defined in the updated [NARROW_SCOPE_POC_PR_PLAN.md](docs/NARROW_SCOPE_POC_PR_PLAN.md):
+   - PR 7: Supermetrics → CSV Pull Script
+   - PR 8: BigQuery Loader (Optional Warehouse Path)
+   - PR 9: Looker Studio Extract Config (Cached Dataset)
+   - PR 10: Data‐Volume Performance Tests
-3. For future development, continue to follow the detailed Git workflow guidelines in [docs/git_workflow.md](docs/git_workflow.md)
+4. For future development, continue to follow the detailed Git workflow guidelines in [docs/git_workflow.md](docs/git_workflow.md)
-4. Any new features or enhancements should be discussed with the team before creating new branches or PRs
+5. Any new features or enhancements should be discussed with the team before creating new branches or PRs

 ## Narrow Scope POC Overview

-The Narrow Scope POC implementation is divided into 6 sequential PRs:
+The Narrow Scope POC implementation is divided into two phases:

+### Phase 1: Core Implementation (Completed)

 1. **PR 1: Klaviyo API Ingest Script** - Create a script to fetch campaign metrics from the Klaviyo API
 2. **PR 2: LookML Field Mapper** - Normalize Klaviyo fields for Looker Studio